jorgezelaz/jorgezelaz/README.md

   <img src="https://raw.githubusercontent.com/jorgezelaz/jorgezelaz/main/monkeyisland.webp" alt="MonkeyIsland<3">
   <br>
   <pre style="color: green; font-family: 'Courier New', Courier, monospace;">¡Hola!
 Welcome to my GitHub profile.

 This is jorgezelaz, aspiring to be as adventurous and resourceful as my childhood crush up there.
-I'm on a quest to navigate the seas of coding and unlock its hidden treasures.</pre>
+I'm on a quest to navigate the seas of coding and unlock its hidden treasures.
+🏴‍☠️</pre>
 </div>

 <!--